foldda/snappable/README.md

 }
 ```

 `ToRda()` converts an object's state into an RDA container. `FromRda()` reconstructs the object from an incoming container and reports an error when required values cannot be matched.
-Because the object resolves its own fields at runtime instead of depending on a compiled schema shared with the host, this pattern is called **self-binding**.
+These methods reflect a pattern, called **self-binding**, that allows the object to resolve its own fields at runtime instead of depending on a compiled schema shared with the host, this .

 The result is separation on two levels:

 - **Runtime separation:** the component targets Snappable, not one particular runtime implementation.
-- **Model separation:** the runtime transports RDA containers without depending on the component's domain classes.
+- **Model separation:** components with different data models can exchange data via the runtime (which is also independent to the components' domain classes).

 ## Demo: Portable Components Across Runtimes